British Raj: Railways

 Most of the railway construction was done by Indian companies supervised by British engineers.
 The system was heavily built, using a broad gauge, sturdy tracks and strong bridges.
 By 1900 India had a full range of rail services with diverse ownership and management, operating on broad, metre and narrow gauge networks.
 In 1900, the government took over the GIPR network, while the company continued to manage it.
 During the First World War, the railways were used to transport troops and grain to the ports of Bombay and Karachi en route to Britain, Mesopotamia, and East Africa.
 With shipments of equipment and parts from Britain curtailed, maintenance became much more difficult; critical workers entered the army; workshops were converted to making munitions; the locomotives, rolling stock, and track of some entire lines were shipped to the Middle East.
 The railways could barely keep up with the increased demand.
 By the end of the war, the railways had deteriorated for lack of maintenance and were not profitable.
 In 1923, both GIPR and EIR were nationalised.

 Headrick shows that until the 1930s, both the Raj lines and the private companies hired only European supervisors, civil engineers, and even operating personnel, such as locomotive engineers.
 The hard physical labor was left to the Indians.
 The colonial government was chiefly concerned with the welfare of European workers, and any Indian deaths were "either ignored or merely mentioned as a cold statistical figure."
 The government's Stores Policy required that bids on railway contracts be made to the India Office in London, shutting out most Indian firms.
 The railway companies purchased most of their hardware and parts in Britain.
 There were railway maintenance workshops in India, but they were rarely allowed to manufacture or repair locomotives.

-The Second World War severely impaired the railways as rolling stock was diverted to the Middle East, and the railway workshops were converted into munitions workshops.
 After independence in 1947, forty-two separate railway systems, including thirty-two lines owned by the former Indian princely states, were amalgamated to form a single nationalised unit named the Indian Railways.

 India provides an example of the British Empire pouring its money and expertise into a very well-built system designed for military purposes (after the Rebellion of 1857), in the hope that it would stimulate industry.
 The system was overbuilt and too expensive for the small amount of freight traffic it carried.
 Christensen (1996), who looked at colonial purpose, local needs, capital, service, and private-versus-public interests, concluded that making the railways a creature of the state hindered success because railway expenses had to go through the same time-consuming and political budgeting process as did all other state expenses.
 Railway costs could therefore not be tailored to the current needs of the railways or of their passengers.